Dancan254/ObjectOrientedProgrammingExercises/README.md

 Object-Oriented Programming is a programming paradigm centered around objects and data rather than actions and logic.
 It allows you to create modular, reusable code by organizing data and functionality into classes and objects.

-### What's Included?
+### What's to be Included?

-**Learning Resources**: Curated collection of tutorials, articles, and videos to help you grasp OOP concepts step by step.
+**Learning Resources**: Curated collection of tutorials, articles to help you grasp OOP concepts step by step.

 **Code Examples**: Simple and understandable code snippets demonstrating key OOP principles and techniques in various programming languages.